 Helping others is a great way to build your self esteem, because helping others makes you feel you have value.
 If you help another, then that person needs you and benefits from your presence in the world.
 This can be a source of great joy and give you a purpose in life beyond yourself.
 Doing something positive like this can only change your attitude in a huge way.

-Being this significant in someone else’s life can do justice in improving your dignity and self-assurance.
+Understanding you are significant in someone else’s life helps restore your dignity and self-assurance.

 Feel Good About Yourself

 “My life, and my confidence, is incredibly improved now and depression is a thing of the past for me.”